 Decentralised money services still readily available

-” If you hold an asset and you need quick cash to do something, you can take out a loan at a 2% per month interest rate, and yeah, you know, pay back when you want to pay back,” Olushola-John explained.
+”If you hold an asset and you need quick cash to take care of a need, you can take out a loan at a 2% per month interest rate,” Okonye explained.

 She added that user behaviour on the app revealed that users often take out these crypto-backed loans to purchase other assets, leveraging the feature to double their portfolio.
-Plans are also being put in place to launch a crypto debit card to facilitate financial transactions and power services such as cross-border payments and retail.
+Plans are also being put in place to launch a stablecoin-powered debit card to facilitate financial transactions and power services such as cross-border payments and retail.

-Aside from retail users, Institutions are also adopting Busha’s business offerings, which primarily include APIs, Treasury, Payment links, and OTC.
-Businesses logged on to Busha’s services mostly use its APIs for better interoperability.
 They are also primarily powered by stablecoins.
 These businesses can send and receive stablecoins while leveraging Busha’s payment links.
 The treasury feature allows businesses to keep a portion of their earnings in a treasury, usually in Stablecoins.

-Busha was founded by five individuals, with the CEO and COO serving as co-leaders.
-They were former colleagues at Jumia and Sure Gifts.
 The founders established the company after experiencing difficulties accessing global cryptocurrency markets in Nigeria, with the goal of providing Nigerians and Africans at large with access to digital assets.

 Get passive updates on African tech & startups